mojolicious/mojo.js/docs/Introduction.md

 }
 ```

-`mojo.jsonConfigPlugin` is a built-in plugin that ships with mojo.js and which can populate `app.config` using a config
+`jsonConfigPlugin` is a built-in plugin that ships with mojo.js and which can populate `app.config` using a config file
-file (`config.json` by default).
+(`config.json` by default).
 For multiple config files you can register it more than once.
 Plugins can also set up
 routes, hooks, helpers, template engines and many many other things we will later explore in the plugin guide.

 ## Placeholders